Acceptable Use of Electronic Media (AUEM)

 Student Physical Form

-Students need a physical in order to participate in GSMST Intramurals or other wellness activities throughout the year.
+Students on a health plan or who have an underlying condition must complete this form in order to participate in GSMST Intramurals or other wellness activities throughout the year.

 To order your GSMST yearbook from Balfour, click here.